Anxiety is very difficult to treat and there are few medicinal options. Where does CBD stand?

-It should be known that the bulk of the results on CBD and anxiety are from the rodent model.
-Although the sparsely populated human clinical trials have involved adult participation, there has been no direct investigation of teen anxiety nor the impacts of CBD on adolescent brain development.
+At this time, the bulk of the results on CBD and anxiety are from rodent models.
+And the few human clinical trials involved only adult participation.
+This means that there is no direct investigation of the impact of CBD on adolescent brain development or anxiety.
 Sadly, anxiety is incredibly prevalent among teenagers and adolescents in modern times.
+And modern pharmaceutical treatments have mice results.

 Is CBD Appropriate for Teen Anxiety?

-Some evidence exists to suggest that anti-anxiety effects of CBD documented in adult humans can be extended to younger populations at high risk of developing anxiety disorders.
+Some evidence exists to suggest that anti-anxiety effects of CBD documented in adult humans may extend to younger populations at high risk of developing anxiety disorders.
 A study published in Permanente Journal (2019), investigated the effects of consistent CBD administration.
 It examined anxiety scores in a mixed population of 103 adults for an outpatient psychiatric clinic.
 The mean age was 34 years, but the population contained individuals as young as 18 years of age.

 “Nearly all patients were given CBD 25 mg/d in capsule form.
 If anxiety complaints predominated, the dosing was every morning, after breakfast.
 If sleep complaints predominated, the dosing was every evening, after dinner.
 A handful of patients were given CBD 50 mg/d or 75 mg/d.
 One patient with a trauma history and schizoaffective disorder received a CBD dosage that was gradually increased to 175 mg/d.”

 One of the main outcome measures consisted of monitoring anxiety levels during monthly visits to the clinic using the Hamilton Anxiety Rating Scale.
-This is a widely used and validated scale comprised of 14 questions concerning a wide range of anxiety-related issues.
+This is a famous scale which sees widespread use.
+The scale comprises 14 questions concerning a wide range of anxiety-related issues.
 The score ranges from 0 to 56, with the score under 17 indicating mild anxiety and that above 25 severe anxiety.

 At baseline, the average score of all patients was twenty-four, which is the threshold for severe anxiety.
 After one month of CBD treatment, this score dropped to 18.
 It decreased even further to 16 at the two and three month follow-ups.